-Note: It is the responsibility of the parent/guardian to confirm interest in remaining active on the "Immediate" wait list for a specific Care Option by replying to the auto-generated emails from the MilitaryChildCare.com site.
-Failure to reply within the required timeframe will result in the site cancelling your waitlist request.
-Read every email carefully for which care option is being referenced. {"Immediate" indicates you are within 30 days of your Date Care Needed and ready accept care when offered.} remain active or Cancel the request for that specific location.
-If Parent Central Services is unable to contact the parent/guardian, the space will be made available to the next eligible child/youth on the wait list.
+Parent Responsibility: It is the responsibility of the parent/guardian to confirm remaining active on the "Immediate" waitlist, for each specific RFC, by replying to the auto-generated emails from the MilitaryChildCare.com site.
+Failure to reply within the required timeframe will result in the site inactivating the RFC.
+Read every email carefully for which child & care option is being referenced. {"Immediate" indicates you are within 30 days of your Date Care Needed and ready accept care when offered.} It is the parent's responsibility to maintain their account with current contact information and accurate indications of "Family Type and Priority" as your family status may change.